carpentries-incubator/high-dimensional-stats-r/episodes/03-regression-regularisation.md

 > >    levels at nearby sites are often very highly correlated.
 > > 1.
 Correlated features can make inference unstable or even impossible
 > >    mathematically.
 > > 1.
-When performing stepwise selection, we want to pick the most predictive
+When we are selecting features one at a time we want to pick the most predictive feature each time.
-> >    feature at each step.
-When a lot of features are very similar but encode
+> >    When a lot of features are very similar but encode
 > >    slightly different information, which of the correlated features we
-> >    select can have a huge impact in the later stages of model selection!
+> >    select to include can have a huge impact on the later stages of model selection!
 > >
 > {: .solution}
 {: .challenge}